-Mortgage modification agreements are currently a strong option for many of our clients are undergoing financial difficulty.
-In the current economic climate many of our clients are having difficulty affording the amount of their regular monthly mortgage payments.
+Mortgage modification agreements are currently a strong option for many of our clients are undergoing financial difficulty due to mortgage arrears.
+In the current economic climate many of our clients have fallen behind on their regular monthly mortgage payments.
 To qualify for a mortgage modification agreement, a client needs to show “hardship,” but at the same time the client also needs to show financial strength sufficient to stay current with the mortgage once they do obtain a potential modification.
-Many factors are influential in helping a client obtain such a resolution including the value of their home compared to the mortgage balance and the amount of the interest rate under the loan and whether the rate and terms of the loan are high and excessive compared to the currently available rates given the current market conditions.
+Many factors are influential in helping a client obtain such a resolution including: their debt to income ratio; their housing payment vs. total expenses ratio; the amount of their mortgage arrears; whether they have been offered or received a modification in the past; how many times they have applied for loan modification; their past monthly mortgage payment and if it was possible through a modification to give them a lower payment; the value of their home compared to the mortgage balance; and the amount of the interest rate under the loan and whether the rate and terms of the loan are high or low compared to the currently available rates given the current market conditions.

-Mortgage modification have been especially sought after and increasingly obtainable in the last few years because of the continuing foreclosure crisis in the United States.
-This crisis started several years ago due to many factors: overly aggressive lending and borrowing, a rapidly rising and rapidly falling real estate market, sub-prime loans, and many other global forces that are decreasing our ability to earn the same real incomes as in the past.
+Mortgage modification have been especially sought after and increasingly obtainable since the previous recession of 2008-2014 which was started due to overly aggressive mortgage lending and borrowing.
+The effects of the previous recession are still with us in the form of many foreclosures and mortgage problems which are not yet resolved.
+While the economy since then has improved greatly, it went into a severe downturn due to the Covid-19 lockdowns, furloughs and layoffs.
 In this turmoil many homeowners to their dismay have found themselves in arrears on their mortgages and in foreclosure or threatened by foreclosure.
 While this crisis has created much financial difficulty for many homeowners, it has also created pressure on mortgage lenders and federal and state governments to find better solutions to this problem.
 A large part of such solution is the potential to seek a mortgage modification or other negotiated solution with one’s mortgage lender.

-The Law Firm of Ronald D. Weiss, P.C. has negotiated hundreds of agreements giving its clients the opportunity to catch up with their mortgage arrears.
-We have negotiated many mortgage modification agreements, forbearance agreements, payment plans, short sales, deed in lieu agreements and other settlements, which may resolve the foreclosure process.
+The Law Firm of Ronald D. Weiss, P.C. has negotiated thousands of agreements giving its clients the opportunity to resolve their mortgage arrears.
+We have negotiated many mortgage modification agreements, forbearance agreements, payment plans, short sales, deed in lieu agreements and other settlements, which have resolved the foreclosure process and have allowed our clients to save their homes.
 Allowing us to represent and negotiate terms for you ensures a prompt resolution of the foreclosure process.
 Also, it is critical to have the settlement terms agreed to in a legally binding written stipulation of settlement while making sure that your rights are protected at all times.

 Our consultations are free, the advice may be invaluable.